 I immediately took a shower.
 At least you guys can all laugh at my misery.

 Wanna read about and see the better travel days I had in South America?

-Rainbow Mountain Peru with Flashpacker Connect.
-These guys will set you up with great, professional guides and you won’t have to right a scathing blog post about how everyone else shouldn’t go there just because you had a shitty time
+Rainbow Mountain Peru with Flashpacker Connect: These guys will set you up with great, professional guides and you won’t have to write a scathing blog post about how everyone else shouldn’t go there just because you had a shitty time

-Cusco on the Cheap: The Tambomachay to Cusco Walk.
-How to see four of Cusco’s nearby archeological sites for cheap!
+Cusco on the cheap: The Tambomachay-Cusco walk: How to see four of Cusco’s nearby archeological sites for cheap!

-What Happened in South America, Pt.
-I. A little about what went down in Bolivia and Peru.
+What happened in South America, Part I: A little about what went down in Bolivia and Peru.